dmtrggv/REACT-GeminiClone/README.md

-# After open this project, install the react tools with:
+# Important

-npm install / or npm i
+After open this project, install the react tools with this command: npm install / or npm i

 # About